 Rich Snippets containing photos are great.
-If you have an online business, find a single image which best represents you.
+If you have an online business, find a single image that best represents you.
 Here’s a great article from Google on how to implement this (even listing a tool for testing).
-Doing this will lower your bounce rates and increase your click-through rates, while helping the main image rank better.
+Doing this will lower your bounce rates and increase your click-through rates while helping the main image rank better.

 4. Backlinking To Images